iefdev/Archey-X/ReadMe.md

 ## Author notes

+-	**[2017-04-30]** From now, Arxhey X is using Python 3.6+.
+The “shebang” is changed, and there'se a version check to ask you to upgrade, if you don't have 3.6.
+So, please upgrade if needed.
+Thanks!
 -	**[2016-11-23]** This repo has been renamed from: “Archey :: OS X” -> “Archey X”, since it will be X-compatible.
 Initial version(s) will be `v0.7.0-YYYYMMDD-beta` until it's been tested/verified more to work with _N_ distributions.

 If you have any feedback, suggestions?
 Please, send an email or a tweet.